Enhancing Novel View Synthesis via Geometry Grounded Set Diffusion: Experiments

-\textbf{3D Priors}: We assess the contribution of 3D conditioning signals by selectively removing camera pose conditioning, 3D correspondence maps (C-maps), or both.
-The results show that excluding all conditioning ("w/o cond.") leads to the lowest performance across all metrics.
-Conditioning on either camera Plücker rays or C-maps individually yields comparable improvements, while their combination ("full") provides the best overall performance, indicating that these priors complement each other in guiding the synthesis process.
+To evaluate the contributions of the proposed geometric grounding and set-based diffusion enhancement, we conduct a series of ablation experiments on DL3DV dataset.
+Additional ablations are provided in~\Cref{sec:sup_ablation}.

-\textbf{Architecture}: We evaluated two architectural variants: removing LoRA-based fine-tuning of the VAE decoder ("w/o LoRA") and replacing self-attention with cross-attention in the 2D UNet ("cross-attn").
-LoRA fine-tuning slightly improves perceptual quality (LPIPS), suggesting enhanced realism in generated views.
-The cross-attention variant performs comparable to the baseline, indicating that it is a viable alternative for integrating latent priors.
+\textbf{Geometric grounding} We assess the influence of the proposed geometric conditionings to ground the diffusion enhancer by selectively including camera C-maps, camera poses, or both.
+As shown in \Cref{tab:ablation_geo}, using no grounding results in the lowest performance, confirming the importance of explicit geometric priors.
+Conditioning on either camera poses or C-maps individually yields comparable improvements, indicating that each provides useful geometric grounding.
+Their combination (“both”) achieves the best overall performance, demonstrating they be both required and complementary.